 Tommy’s Coffee Break Calendar for January 23rd

-1/23/1956 (63 years ago today) - ...and it happened in the future city-home of The Rock And Roll Hall Of Fame: If you were a rock 'n' roll fan under the age of 18 in Cleveland, you weren't gonna get to "shake that thang" -- Ohio State Police re-introduced a law (dating back to 1931) that prohibits citizens under the age of 18 from dancing in public, unless accompanied by a supervising adult.
-When the grown-ups ban it, you know what's gonna happen next...
+1/23/1956 (64 years ago today) - ...and it happened in the future city-home of The Rock And Roll Hall Of Fame: If you were a rock 'n' roll fan under the age of 18 in Cleveland, you weren't gonna get to "shake that thang" -- Ohio State Police re-introduced a law (dating back to 1931) that prohibits citizens under the age of 18 from dancing in public, unless accompanied by a supervising adult.
+You know what's gonna happen...

-1/23/1967 (52 years ago today) - You could argue that true, essential psychedelic rock started here: Pink Floyd spent the first of three days at Sound Techniques Studio in London recording the Syd Barrett songs "Arnold Layne" and "Candy And A Currant Bun".
-According to Roger Waters, Arnold Layne was a real person -- a transvestite who was infamous for stealing women's underwear off clotheslines in the backyards of Cambridge neighborhoods!
+1/23/1967 (53 years ago today) - You could argue that true, essential psychedelic rock started here: Pink Floyd spent the first of three days at Sound Techniques Studio in London recording the Syd Barrett songs "Arnold Layne" and "Candy And A Currant Bun".
+According to Roger Waters, Arnold Layne was a real person, a transvestite who was infamous for stealing women's underwear off clotheslines in the backyards of Cambridge neighborhoods!

 Share you curiousities with the Calendar here on our web site and on the WBLM Facebook and Twitter pages with the hashtag #TommysCoffeeBreak.